 George Müller cared for 10,000 orphaned children in Bristol during the 19th Century.
 He never made appeals for money, trusting implicitly in God, he received £1,500,000 in answer to prayer.
 At present day prices, this would be well over £86,000,000.

-We are not open on weekends, public or bank holidays.
+Otherwise, please feel free to turn up any time during opening hours.
+Please note, we are not open on weekends, public or bank holidays.

 The George Müller Museum celebrates the incredible story of how George Müller cared for and educated over 10,000 orphans in Victorian Bristol.
 Our brand-new museum features multi-media and interactive exhibits, original artefacts and replicas of some of our incredible archive of orphan records.

 Come and find out about what life was like for the orphans throughout the Victorian era, the war years and beyond.
 You can also watch a video about how the legacy of George Müller continues today.

 Our orphan record archive provides a wealth of information for those researching family history.
 If you would like to find out more, please contact us.